 Data synchronization helps you replicate data between two databases in real time.
-It is applicable for scenarios such as off-site disaster recovery, cross region data synchronization, and data synchronization between OLTP and OLAP.
+It is applicable to scenarios such as off-site disaster recovery, cross-region data synchronization, and data synchronization between OLTP and OLAP.

 Key features of DTS synchronization include: